On this page...

 Additional information about the forums and interviews is provided to applicants during the application review process.

 If an applicant is authorized by the Iowa State Board of Education to be a Charter School, a contract must be on file within 30 days.
-Technical assistance is provided to authorized charter schools.
+Authorized charter schools are provided technical assistance in drafting a proposed charter school contract. - State Board of Education Contract Approval

 Charter Schools are required to submit annual reports to the State Board by Oct.
-1 of each year (256.12).
+1 of each year (256E.12).
 The purpose of the report is to assist the state board in evaluating the charter school’s performance and compliance with the performance framework.
 The reports must include information regarding student achievement, including annual academic growth and proficiency, graduation rates, and financial performance and sustainability.
-The reports are public records and the examination, publication, and dissemination of the reports are governed by the provisions of chapter 22.
+The reports are public records, and their examination, publication, and dissemination of the reports are governed by the provisions of Chapter 22.

 Back to top